liqimai/clevis/README.md

 # Clevis
-An __incomplete__ implementation for group project of PolyU COMP 2021 in rust programming language.
+An __incomplete__ implementation for group project of HK PolyU COMP 2021 in rust programming language.
 You may read [project_description.pdf](./project_description.pdf) for more detailed  information.
 My main goal of doing this project is to practice all kinds of language features of rust.

 # Example Usage
 Run the program by `cargo run`: